Ashraf2023Uni/UNITOP-GROUP-23/README.md

 4. if the user clicks view profile it will show all their details they inputted in sign-up
 5. view orders shows any created orders.
 6. change password allows them to change password following the same validation as login and sign-up does.

+Checkouts -
+1. The user must first be logged in when checking out to do this follow sign up and login above.
+2. If the user is not logged in when pressing checkout they will be taken to login.php.
+3. The user should add products to basket through the poducts pages.
+4. Select quantity to add to basket.
+5. If steps 1 - 4 are followed the user should be able to checkout.
+6. Fill payment details as requested and press checkout.
+7. User should be displayed with a receipt.

 Noor -
 Instructions to return an order: